Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-To prevent information leakage, model evaluation used 5-fold StratifiedGroupKFold cross-validation (shuffle = True, random state = 42), ensuring that each subject contributed to either training or testing folds only.
-Feature scaling was applied within each training fold using one of four transformations (StandardScaler, MinMaxScaler, RobustScaler, PowerTransformer).
-The same panel of supervised classifiers (logistic regression, SVM, k-nearest neighbors, multilayer perceptron, random forest, XGBoost, LightGBM) was evaluated with exhaustive grid search over predefined hyperparameter grids.
-For classifiers with potentially uncalibrated probability estimates (notably SVM and random forest), probability calibration was performed using Platt scaling (sigmoid calibration) via a calibrated classifier wrapper with internal cross-validation on the training data.
-Performance was reported at the subject level using accuracy, class-specific F1-scores, and ROC-AUC.
-Because patient feature vectors were derived from symptom-positive windows, this patient-level analysis characterizes a ``symptom signature'' at the subject level rather than evaluating symptom absence within patients; it therefore complements, rather than replaces, the window-level analysis.
+Feature rescaling was applied within each training fold.
+The same panel of supervised classifiers was evaluated with exhaustive grid search over predefined hyperparameter grids.
+For classifiers with potentially uncalibrated probability estimates, probability calibration was performed using Platt scaling (sigmoid calibration) via a calibrated classifier wrapper with internal cross-validation on the training data.
+Because feature vectors were derived from symptom-positive windows, this patient-level analysis characterizes a ``symptom signature'' at the subject level rather than evaluating symptom absence within patients; it therefore complements, rather than replaces, the window-level analysis.